Growth & Care

 Compact Oregon Grape will grow to be about 24 inches tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub performs well in both full sun and full shade.
+However, you may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
-It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the leaves in alkaline soils.
+It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.

 Compact Oregon Grape is a dense multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and can be pruned at anytime.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration: